 The rubber-band method is inexpensive, easy, fast to assemble, and produces useful comparative results in a short time.
 However, the ASTM G48 Method B technique has a few disadvantages and limitations.
 For example, as seen in FIG. 5b, in certain alloys, particularly the less alloyed materials such as type 304 stainless steel, crevice can initiate at the contact point between the rubber bands and the specimen.
 Indeed, similar approaches were used in classical corrosion lectures to demonstrate that stainless steels could be "cut in half" with a rubber band.
 [16] Likewise, the test is invalid if either rubber band or O-ring breaks during testing, and the compressive pressure exerted by the rubber band onto the crevice formers is not uniform and can be difficult to replicate.
 Moreover, DeForce has recently shown that the type of rubber band used affects the results.
-[79] According to the authors, "specifying the rubber band elasticity (or rubber content) can improve the repeatability of ASTM G48 Method B." Lastly, while the mass loss is recorded after testing, there is currently no acceptance criterion.
-Producers and end-users have commercially accepted criteria such as a maximum of 0.038 mm crevice depth and 0.2 mg/cm2 mass loss.
+[71] According the authors, "specifying the rubber band elasticity (or rubber content) can improve the repeatability of ASTM G48 Method B." Lastly, while the mass loss is recorded after testing, there is currently no acceptance criterion.
+Criteria such as a maximum of 0.038 mm crevice depth and 0.2 mg/cm2 mass loss have been commercially accepted by producers and end-users.
 In all cases, the pass or fail criteria shall be agreed between the user and the vendor.